cshenton/auto-encoding-variational-bayes/README.md

 constructs the `tf` graph and has useful pointers to important tensors and methods to simplify interaction with those tensors.

+(being single use code, there are no unit tests here)

 ## Thoughts